 A recent example of this comes from Nestle who have teamed up with John Lewis in the UK to provide bespoke KitKat bars.
 Customers will be able to create their own flavour and packaging with close to 1500 flavour combinations possible.
 While this is only in stores, Nestle plan to roll out an online shop before the end of the year.

 This will be the first time Nestle have sold direct to consumer in the UK and highlights their shift in strategy to remain competitive.
 New ways of reaching customers and offering bespoke flavours that can suit anyone is becoming the new norm, driven by digital transformation in food production.

-So, where are you most likely to benefit from when it comes to digital transformation?
-Below you will find 3 areas that digital transformation will boost results and improve your business.
+So, where are you most likely to benefit?
+Below you will find 3 areas that digital transformation in food production will boost results and improve your business.

 1. Opening of New Revenue Streams and Market Opportunities

 As profit margins have started to erode in traditional product lines more companies have begun looking towards new revenue streams.
 This may come from new markets, new product opportunities, or a different approach to reaching the consumer.

 Trying to seize new market opportunities is often a risky and expensive operation that has multiple points of failure.
 Trying to consider the costs and different legal framework or standards in foreign markets and how you could address these is a complex task.
 Different consumer preferences are also a massive consideration that extends past taste.
-Digital transformation helps you tackle these challenges in several ways.
+Digital transformation in food production helps you tackle these challenges in several ways.